-• Educational authorities: One of the features of the Tok Ples Pri Skul has been that it is a grassroots initiative and its success can be partly attributed to the enthusiastic support of the villagers themselves.
-They have a stake in the school and in the education of their children; it is not controlled by a centralised body, the Department of Education located in the capital city, which makes similar or uniform decisions about schools in a whole range of different locations, circumstances, and languages.
-If people involvement is an element contributing to success, then the challenge for the central government is to encourage this initiative occurring on a larger scale without it taking control over these developments.
-Working in partnership with local people who have the final say is a good model.
-The educational authorities can assist by providing exemplars from successful programmes.
+• Educational authorities: One of the features of the Tok Ples Pri Skul has been that it is a grassroot initiative and its success can be partly attributed to the enthusiastic support of the villagers themselves.
+They have a stake in the school and in the education of their children; it is not controlled by a centralized body, the Department of Education located in the capital city, which makes similar or uniform decisions about schools in a whole range of different locations, circumstances, and languages.
+If people involvement is an element contributing to success then the challenge for the central government is to encourage this initiative occurring on a larger scale without it taking control over these developments.
+Working in partnership with grassroots people who have the final say is a good model.
+The educational authorities can assist by providing exemplars from successful programs.

-In multilingual Solomon Islands and Vanuatu, where some languages do not have a sufficient number of speakers to make them economically viable, there may be few options available except to leave the early stages of education in the hands of the people themselves, undertaken of their own volition.
+In multilingual Solomon Islands and Vanuatu, where some languages do not have sufficient number of speakers to make them economically viable, there may be few options available, except to leave the early stages of education in the hands of people themselves, undertaken of their own volition.

-- Schools, teachers and students: This will vary from place to place as the people in a particular locality exercise control. - Programme materials: Each community that wants to develop such schools would need to develop its own materials.
+- Schools, Teachers and Students: This will vary from place to place as the people in a particular locality make up their own mind. - Materials: Each community that wants to develop such schools would need to develop their own materials.
 A necessary prerequisite for this would be for the local language to have an orthography.